Mr. Theertha

 Mr. Theertha is a 2010 Indian Kannada-language action drama film directed by Sadhu Kokila.
 It is a remake of the 1995 Malayalam film Spadikam.
 The film stars Sudeep, Saloni Aswani and Anant Nag in the lead roles.
 The music was composed by Gurukiran.
 The film was dubbed into Telugu as Rowdy Simha and into Hindi as Rowdy Shankar in 2013.

-Synopsis

 It is a story of young man, estranged from his narcissistic father, upon failing to meet the latter's high expectations for intellectual pursuits.